ladder/ladder/README.md

 #### Indexing Resources

-You can index Resources for keyword searching through ElasticSearch by mixing in the Ladder::Searchable module:
+You can index Resources for keyword searching by mixing in the Ladder::Searchable module:

 ```ruby
 class Person